Practical algorithms for Hierarchical overlap graphs: Conclusion

 \section{Conclusion}

 We proposed a new algorithm for computing HOG and performed an empirical evaluation of all the practical algorithms.
 While the previous optimal algorithm~\cite{DBLP:conf/cpm/000421} improves the other algorithms in time, it comes at the expense of increased memory usage.
 Our algorithm improves both time and memory with respect to all previous algorithms.
-Moreover, our algorithm is also arguably more intuitive and easier to implement using elementary data structures.
-We also considered some applications of the HOG on variants of the APSP problem and demonstrated its practicality by showing that it requires acceptable time despite the large size of the dataset.
+Moreover, our algorithm is also arguably more intuitive and easier to implement using only elementary arrays.
+To highlight the significance of our results, we also considered some applications of the HOG on variants of the APSP problem and demonstrated its practicality by showing that it requires acceptable time despite the large size of the dataset.
 In the future, faster algorithms based on HOG for the studied variants of APSP might prove useful.
 Possibly, the structure of HOG can result in superior algorithms both theoretically and in practice.